-I provide perinatal mental health counseling for men and their relationships, whether expecting a child or already postpartum and in the midst of parenthood.
+I provide perinatal mental health counseling for men, whether expecting a child or already postpartum and in the midst of parenthood.

 My perinatal therapeutic work is shaped by my clinical training in systemic family therapy and narrative therapy.
 It's also informed by nonviolent communication and Magda Gerber's Principles of Educaring.
 I've completed additional training with Postpartum Support International in perinatal mental health and advanced psychotherapy.